 5. Automated Daily Log Reviews

 Systems logs must be reviewed on a daily basis, and suspicious activity must be investigated.
-Note that the log reviews must be done automatically.
+Note that the log reviews must be done automatically and logs need to be retained for a minimum of 12 months.

 6. Penetration Testing and Vulnerability Scans